-This course provides clinical experiences which allow the student to perform non-invasive echocardiography or peripheral vascular exams under the direct supervision of a qualified technologist.
+This course provides clinical experiences which allow the student to perform noninvasive echocardiography or peripheral vascular exams under the direct supervision of a qualified technologist.
 Clinicals are held off campus.
-Prerequisites: CVT 220, CVT 222 and CVT 224 or CVT 250, CVT 246 and CVT 248, all with a grade of C or higher.
+Prerequisites: CVT 220, CVT 222 and CVT 224 or CVT 250, CVT 246 and CVT 248, all with a grade of C or better.